Jaylouisw/ProjectCollatz/REDDIT_POST.md

 - The code only performs mathematical computations (Collatz Conjecture checking)
 - No data is collected, uploaded, or shared
 - All state is saved locally in JSON files
+- Error logs (if any) are stored locally in `error_log.json`
 - Feel free to review the code before running - it's all open source
 - Runs can be stopped at any time with Ctrl+C
+- Auto-tuner automatically resumes if interrupted

 ---